ddev/ddev.com/src/content/authors/bernardo-martinez.md

 avatarUrl: https://2.gravatar.com/avatar/2798cb634ac4f9c15d702b5a35417dbd8faffad84b7afe0b3d8143d9b076b042??s=96&d=mm&r=g
 ---

-[Bernardo](https://github.com/bmartinez287) works as a front-end developer web developer.
-He has worked on a wide range of software engineering tasks, but has lately specialized in CMS-based development primarily Drupal and WordPress.
-He enjoys running, and hiking among other outdoor adventures.
+[Bernardo](https://github.com/bmartinez287) works as a front-end web developer.
+His computer science background has led him on a wide range of software engineering tasks (devOps, sysadmin, mobile dev, qa).
+That said, on the last 5 years he has specialized in CMS-based development primarily Drupal and WordPress.
+He enjoys Crosfit and running among other outdoor adventures.
 After years of Drupal work, he's delighted to actively contribute back to open source and empower others to do the so.